hashicorp/terraform-provider-google/docs/index.html.markdown

 with only minor outstanding issues after their Alpha period.
 Beta is when a GCP feature is publicly announced, and is when they generally become publicly available.

-Resources will automatically be provisioned using Beta APIs when you specify a feature marked Beta in your Terraform config file.
+Terraform resources that support beta features will always use the Beta APIs to provision the resource.
+Importing a resource that supports beta features will always import those features, even if the resource was created in a matter that was not explicitly beta.